Marginalia: Recent studies

 Marginalia can add to or detract from the value of an association copy of a book, depending on the author of the marginalia and on the book.

 Catherine C. Marshall, doing research on the future of user interface design, has studied the phenomenon of user annotation of texts.
 She discovered that in several university departments, students would scour the piles of textbooks at used book dealers for consistently annotated copies.
 The students had a good appreciation for their predecessors' distillation of knowledge.
 In recent years, the marginalia left behind by university students as they engage with library textbooks has also been a topic of interest to sociologists looking to understand the experience of being a university student.

 The former Moscow correspondent of The Financial Times, John Lloyd, has stated that he was shown Stalin's copy of Machiavelli's The Prince, with marginal comments.

 American poet Billy Collins has explored the phenomenon of annotation within his poem titled "Marginalia".

-A study on medieval and Renaissance manuscripts where snails are depicted on marginalia shows that these illustrations are a comic relief due to the similarity between the armor of knights and the shell of snails.
+In the last thirty years or so, many efforts have been made to analyze and understand marginalia found within Illuminated manuscripts.
+However, multiple theories exist as to its function and meaning within context.
+One study on medieval and Renaissance manuscripts where snails are depicted on marginalia shows that these illustrations are a comic relief due to the similarity between the armor of knights and the shell of snails.
+Other studies of marginalia indicate it was used to provide additional commentary and support for surrounding text.
+Some types of marginalia may have also been a scribe’s form of artistic expression and skill while others were deliberate exaggerations to humor and entertain the reader.
+In addition, other marginalia may have existed as moral guides, providing bad examples of what behaviors should not be imitated.
+Lastly, some manuscript scholars believe medieval illuminators utilized marginalia due to fear of empty space left on pages or simply to supply a form of ornate meaningless distraction for the reader.
+Other examples of marginalia found within medieval manuscripts include drawings of centaurs, warrior women, battles between cats and mice, parables from biblical texts, personified foxes, rabbits, and monkeys, and hidden words and messages buried within border decorations.